-- 1) All necessary permits have been sought from the relevant government agencies for the commencement of the project. - 2) The project will not be using any technology that results in vibrations causing damages to adjacent buildings. - 3) Water shortage experienced by neighbouring houses will be compensated through the supply of water during the project. - 4) Road block will be necessary for laying of foundation activities and will be kept to a minimum duration. - 5) The IEE will focus on impacts on groundwater, noise levels, neighbouring households and traffic in the area resulting from project activities.
+- 1) All necessary permits have been sought from the relevant government agencies for the commencement of the project. - 2) The project will not be using any technology that results in vibrations causing damages to adjacent buildings.

 ALTERNATIVES

 The key alternatives considered for this project are as follows: